Piney Branch

 Piney Branch is a tributary of Rock Creek in Washington, D.C.
 It is the largest tributary located entirely within the Washington city limits.
+It is spanned by the 16th Street Bridge, the country's first parabolic arch bridge.

 Course

 Located in the Northwest quadrant of Washington, D.C., the stream flows next to Piney Branch Parkway and empties into Rock Creek near the intersection of the parkway and Beach Drive, inside Rock Creek Park.
 Rock Creek drains to the Potomac River, which empties into the Chesapeake Bay.

 Piney Branch is a first order stream (i.e., no tributaries) with a surface length of 0.75 mi.
 It is generally about 12 ft wide and 4 in deep.
 It is the largest tributary located entirely within the Washington city limits.